mitre/codi-fhir-data-model-ig/input/pagecontent/dataModel.md

 ### Alert
 The ALERT table contains one record for each distinct kind of alert.
 Alerts are components of a clinical decision support system
 (CDS).
 Given the gamut of possible alerts and the idiosyncrasies of CDS implementations, CODI only captures a prose description of the intended function of the alert.
-Only obesity- or weight-related alerts should be captured for CODI.
+Only cardiometabolic condition and weight related alerts should be captured for CODI.
+For each such alert, the ALERT table captures information about the circumstances surrounding that alert.
+ALERT is a reference table that will likely need to be populated manually because the information it contains requires human curation.
+The attributes appearing in this table are intended to help a researcher understand when and why an alert might trigger.

 | **CODI Table** | **CODI Data Element** | **FHIR Data Element** | **FHIR Resource/Profile/Extension** | **Comments** |
 | -- | -- | -- | -- | -- |